JanakSharma2055/socialNetwork/README.md

 # Network

 It is the twitter like social network website for making posts and following users.
+A web project under cs50's web programming with python and javascript.

 ## Installation